Electronic Fund Transfers

 Make a deposit to a designated checking or savings account.

-Transfer money between a designated checking account and a designated
+Transfer money between a designated checking account and a designated savings account.

 Make a loan payment.